Black Bauhinia flag

-The Black Bauhinia flag (黑洋紫荊旗 (hak1 joeng4 zi2 ging1 kei4)) is a variant of the flag of Hong Kong with a black background and (in most versions) a modified flower.
+The Black Bauhinia flag (黑洋紫荊旗 (hak1 joeng4 zi2 ging1 kei4)) is a variant of the flag of Hong Kong with a black background and (in most versions) a modified bauhinia flower.
 The flag gained popularity during the 2019–2020 Hong Kong protests and is often displayed by pro-democracy protesters.

 Design

-There are three main variants of the design: the basic design, which simply swaps out the red background for black; a variant of the black flag where a few petals are withered; and a variant of the withered flag where the petals are also bloodstained.
-The latter two designs also omit the stars in the petals that symbolize the People's Republic of China.
+There are five variants of the design: the basic design, which simply swaps out the red background for black; a variant of the black flag that omits the stars in the petals that symbolize the People's Republic of China; two variants where a few petals are withered; and a fifth variant of the withered flag where the petals are also bloodstained.

 Usage

 The flag was displayed during the storming and occupation of the Legislative Council chamber by protesters on 1 July 2019.
 The People's Republic of China flags outside the building and at Golden Bauhinia Square were lowered, and the bloodstained variants of the Black Bauhinia were raised in their place.
 The Hong Kong flags were also lowered to half-mast as a sign of mourning.
 Five days later on 6 July, the Black Bauhinia was raised at the Cenotaph.